TommyTran732/Windows-Setup/Account Creation.md

 The easy method is to use no@thankyou.com and any password as the user.

-# Local account security question bypass
+# Local account security questions bypass

 Use an empty password while creating a local user, then set a password after the computer is done setting up.